 - Melt the other ½ stick of butter.
 Crush the crackers and pour over melted butter.
 Mix to combine.

-- Pour in the broccoli cheese mixture in the dish and top with the cracker evenly.
-Bake for 30 minutes.
+- Pour the broccoli cheese mixture into the dish and top with the crackers evenly.
+Bake for 30 minutes until golden brown and bubbly.

-- When finished, remove from oven and let cool for 5 minutes before serving.
+- When finished, remove from the oven and let cool for 5 minutes before serving.
 Enjoy!

 Notes

-- Make broccoli cheese filling and place in greased casserole dish.
+- Make broccoli cheese filling and place it in a greased casserole dish.

 - Wrap tightly in plastic wrap and store in the fridge for up to 2 days ahead of time.